 The tunnel runs beneath West Johnson Street and University Avenue, and the City of Madison stipulated the busy streets could not be closed for construction.
 H-pile structures were driven into the ground to support bridge decking that would carry traffic during construction.
 Pavement on University and Johnson was removed and then repaved with a bridge deck atop the H-piles.
 The bridge decks were used during two years of construction and then removed and replaced with colored concrete.

-As a subconsultant to Affiliated Engineers, Inc., Ayres provided survey, civil utility design, traffic control, and construction services.
+As a subconsultant to Affiliated Engineers, Inc., Ayres provided survey, civil utility design, traffic control, and construction observation services.